 If you’re open to other brands, there are plenty of alternatives to buying a used Pixel.
 Our roundup of the best cheap Android phones is a great place to start, but we recommend spending a little more on one of the more capable mid-range devices out there.

 Good alternatives include the Samsung Galaxy A53, OnePlus Nord N300, or even Apple’s iPhone SE.

 Things to know when buying a used Pixel

 We have a detailed guide on purchasing used phones that we recommend you read first.
 Buy here are some key things to keep in mind when making a purchase:

-- Make sure you’re not overpaying.
-Assess the condition of the phone and check the average price of similar Pixels (same model and same condition) on Swappa or Gazelle.
+- Ensure you’re not overpaying: Assess the phone’s condition and check the average price of similar Pixels (same model and same condition) on eBay, Swappa, or Gazelle.

-- Ask about the battery.
-Repeated charging cycles take their toll on batteries, and that can be a problem for phones with small or average-sized batteries like Pixels.
-Ideally, you’ll want a phone whose battery has been replaced – Pixel phones that have been refurbished are more likely to have a new battery.
+- Ask about the battery: Repeated charging cycles take their toll on batteries, and that can be a problem for phones with small or average-sized batteries like Pixels.
+Ideally, you’ll want a phone with a battery that has been replaced — Pixel phones that have been refurbished are more likely to have a new battery.

-- Give the phone a physical.
-If you can examine the Pixel before buying, look out for:
+- Give the phone a physical: If you can examine the Pixel before buying, look out for the following:

-- Any signs of bulging, which could mean the battery is dangerously degraded
+- Any signs of bulging, which could mean the battery is bad.

 - Check if you have a warranty.
 Even if you’re buying from a private seller, it’s worth inquiring how much is left of the warranty (if anything).